turingschool/curriculum-site/module2/lessons/midmods_practice.md

 ### Assign Roles

 Before you go any further, determine who will be the `Student` and who will play the `Instructor` for the first round.
 (You will switch later.)

+If you have a group of 3, that's okay!
+Add an `Observer` role who will watch and provide feedback.
+There are 3 practice prompts so you'll each get a chance to be the `Student`!
 </section>

 ## Screen Set Up

 **Both people should follow these steps:**
+- Call each other on Slack.
+We will use Slack to talk to each other for assessments.

 - Clone **[this repo](https://github.com/turingschool-examples/se2-midmods-practice/tree/main)**.

 **Instructor, follow these steps:**